Vinitvh/webster/README.md

-# Search Engine App using RapidApi.
+# Search Engine App built with React and RapidApi.

 ## To Install